deepaksrivastav/anveshana/ISRO and Indian Space Missions.md

 - Dr. Vikram Sarabahi is named the Father of India's Space Program
 - India's first satellite was called Aryabhatta and was launched by the Soviet Union on April 19, 1975
 - India's first launch vehice was called the Satellite Launch Vehicle 3 and the Dr. A. P. J. Abdul Kalam who also served as the President of India from 2002 to 2007 was the Project Manager of this program.
+- ISRO has launch centers in:
+  	- Sriharikotta in Andhra Pradesh
+  	- Thiruvananthapuram in Kerala
+  	- Dr. Abdul Kalam Island in Orissa

 Let us look at some of the important space missions carried out by ISRO